gpiantoni/gridgen/docs/source/preparation.rst

 ------------
 Realign the angiogram to the structural MRI and rename it to `angiogram.nii.gz`.

+Mask the angiogram with outskull, so that you don't get veins in the skin.

 If the angiogram has a resolution higher than 1mm isotropic, you can also resize to 1mm.
 This will speed up the calculation without impacting the results.